 But the sacrifice now just might help us open our hearts, minds, and hands to something better.
 Or even many better options than business-as-usual… again.
 Who knows?
 There’s still 12 minutes left to play.
 Plenty of time to make a move.
 This isn’t even overtime yet.
 We still live with wild packs of wolves in the mountains, and pods of whales in the seas.
 For now we can still snail mail votes and hashtag boycotts.
 There are possibilities.
 Have we really considered becoming a generation of foresters, seaweed farmers, and tidal energy harvesters?

 The wheels of industry have finally clamored to a halt.
 Can’t we let our front line workers rest and recuperate a bit.
 Can’t we all take a breather from the last few centuries of civilization building until we’re able to look at things with fresh eyes?
 Maybe volunteer to pick up some shifts or make sure our neighbors have enough groceries for the week.
 We just got here.
 What if we’re just not ready to launch back into the incessant conquest of Mars, robots, and awards seasons?

 If we can shelter-in-place to overcome micro contagion, we can keep our pajama fashion and Zoom schedules on lock a bit longer to boycott the attempts by Gates and Zuck at digital macro feudalism.
 If we can flex our mindfulness muscles and sit tight awhile longer, the new normal could give tyrants and oligarchs everywhere a fateful case of penitence.
 If we can sustain our Great Retreat into the summer, we could demand a world that works for all of us.

-If we can imagine holding our sovereignty through November, we could mobilize a strike powerful enough to earn back more than mere rights — we could regain our faith in humanity.
+If we can imagine voluntarily quarantining through November, we could mobilize a strike powerful enough to earn back more than mere rights — we could regain our faith in humanity.